Harald Huysman

-Harald Huysman (born 7 January 1959) is a former racing driver from Norway of Dutch descent.
+Harald Huysman (born 7 January 1959) is a former racing driver from Norway of Belgian descent.

-He competed in FF1600 (Formula Ford) in which he won the Benelux and European championships, F3, World Sports Car Championship and Le Mans as well as Indy Lights, Toyota Atlantic, Barber Saab Pro Series and the Porsche Supercup.
+Huysman competed in FF1600 (Formula Ford) in which he won the Benelux and European championships, F3, World Sports Car Championship and Le Mans as well as Indy Lights, Toyota Atlantic, Barber Saab Pro Series and the Porsche Supercup.

-Since ending his own driving career he has part of the management team of Jenson Button and more recently a number of other junior racing talents, including fellow Norwegian Dennis Hauger.
+Since ending his own driving career, Huysman has part of the management team of Jenson Button and more recently a number of other junior racing talents, including fellow Norwegian Dennis Hauger.
 He also discovered and helped Kimi Räikkönen enter Formula One.
 He previously ran a karting facility in Oslo and has developed a portfolio of motoring business interests, including a BMW dealership in Oslo, importing Porsches to Norway and organising corporate events.
 Huysman is the majority shareholder in Rudskogen race circuit, Norway's national motorsport facility, which underwent significant development (Michael Schumacher is also a shareholder).

-He has also been a Formula 1 commentator for Norwegian TV.
+Huysman has also been a Formula 1 commentator for Norwegian TV.